ManicodeSecurity/iOS-Attack-Defense/003-App-Recon/README.md

 cat Info.plist | grep NSAllowsArbitraryLoads -A1
 ```

+### Discussion Question
 What else can we look for in the `Info.plist` file to understand more about the application?

 ### Task 2: Run Strings
 Strings will help us discover hardcoded credentials, URLs, keys, and more.
 It is a simple tool that is used as the first step in recon of an app.
 Below are some simple examples.
-Feel free to experiment further
+Feel free to experiment further.

 ```
 strings <IPA_FILE> | egrep -i 'http|https'